◊ A Way to Teach ◊ A Way to Learn ◊ A Way To Live

 What Is Pilon® Workshop Way®?

 Pilon® Workshop Way® consists of an interrelated and dynamic process for student learning.
 It is a comprehensive system of instruction designed to meet the educational and developmental needs of all students.
 This system of human growth for education is applicable to all grade levels and is being implemented by teachers nationwide.

 The prescribed Diocesan and California State Curriculum and Standards are addressed and delivered in such a way that the human growth of each student is nourished in the learning process.
 The school’s philosophy and goals are fully integrated in the instructional techniques and strategies and in all teacher-student interactions.

 There is a clear purpose and structure to all classroom activities.
 Nothing is left to chance.
 Challenge, motivation for lifelong learning, and differentiated instructional methods are built into the system so as to meet the needs of students of all ability levels.
 Every student is given an equal opportunity to learn and is challenged to do so.

 Pilon® Workshop Way’s holistic approach to education cultivates human growth goals and life skills.
 It enables all students to learn how to learn, how to think, and how to responsibly manage their lives.
 A major goal of the system is to create feelings of dignity, intelligence, confidence and power of management in every student.
-How this is done is explained in the pages that follow.
+How this is done is explained below.